Beating heart cadaver: History

 The observed phenomena of lifelike qualities after death is not a new concept.
 In René Descartes' Discourse on the Method, he notes that decapitated animals move and display characteristics of a living body a few seconds after decapitation which was published in 1637.
 This continued into the French Revolution where it was observed that people who had been beheaded showed movements in facial muscles and hearts could continue to beat for almost an hour past the time of beheading.
 The guillotine in some cases did not completely sever head from body.
 In 1875 an examiner named Pierre Jean Cabanis was assigned the duty of making sure a body was truly dead.
 There were also stories involving beheadings where the victims would stand up and walk around before falling dead.
 The ambiguity around brain death and true death has followed it to present day.
 In an effort to clarify some of these gray areas, the Harvard Medical Committee developed criteria for identifying a body as dead in 1968.
 These criteria required patients to be completely unaware and unresponsive to external stimuli, have no spontaneous muscle movements, and exhibit no reflexive response even when manipulated.
 They also required that an electroencephalography (EEG) show no signs of activity.
 The purpose of this report was to encourage physicians to distinguish brain death and irreversible coma from a persistent vegetative state where the patient still has some awareness and cycles through sleep and wakefulness.

-In 1971 a similar Minnesota criteria was published eliminating the EEG, repeating the exam after 12 hours, a severe lesion in the brain, and increasing the duration of the apnea test to four minutes rather than Harvard's three minute guideline.
+In 1971 similar Minnesota criteria were published eliminating the EEG, repeating the exam after 12 hours, a severe lesion in the brain, and increasing the duration of the apnea test to four minutes rather than Harvard's three minute guideline.
 Other slight changes in the next decades included the United Kingdom's decision to eliminate the repetition of the exam and change from a duration of the apnea test to specified levels of CO2 in 1976.
 Later, in 1981 the President's Commission reinstated the apnea test and the repeat exam.
 In a study done in 1989, only 35% of 195 physicians and nurses involved in organ procurement polled knew brain death criteria.
 These were not the same nurses and physicians who diagnose brain death.
 Presently, there is hot debate over the protocol for diagnosing someone as brain dead due to widespread disinformation and misinformation on the internet.

 The American Academy of Neurology created a prerequisite and neurological clinical assessment to be used as guidelines for determining brain death published in 2010.
 To be considered for brain death the body must have a determinant cause of coma, have normal systolic blood pressure, and pass two neurological tests.
 These neurological assessments commonly consist of an apnea test, reflex tests where the body is manipulated or exposed to a stimulus and does not react, or be in a coma where there is complete unresponsiveness.
 Cerebral angiography, electroencephalography, transcranial doppler ultrasonography, and cerebral scintigraphy are some of the tests that are used to test if there is any significant brain activity.